-Sir John Meurig Thomas, FRS, Hon FREng, Hon FRSE, was the 1920 Professor and Head of the Dept of Physical Chemistry for 9 years from 1978.
+Sir John Meurig Thomas, FRS, Hon FREng, Hon FRSE, was the 1920 Professor and Head of the Dept of Physical Chemistry at University of Cambridge for 9 years from 1978.

 He then became Director of the Royal Institution of Great Britain and of the Davy Faraday Research Laboratories London, before returning to Cambridge as Master of Peterhouse (1993-2002) during which he carried out much of his research with Prof BFG Johnson.
-He still pursues research in solid-state chemistry and popularises science (He was knighted in 1991).
+He pursued research in solid-state chemistry and was genuinely interested in popularising science (He was knighted in 1991).

 [Video] Can Selective Catalysts Deliver Clean Technology and Sustainability?
 Presentation at the Molecular Frontiers Symposium in Stockholm 2012